scriptotek/mc2skos/README.rst

 ==========================================================  =====================================

 Notes:

+*  Mappings are generated for 065, 080 and 083 only if an URI pattern for the classification scheme has been defined in the config.

 * ``skos:related`` and ``skos:broader`` is currently only generated from 5XX fields
   if the fields contain a ``$0`` subfield containing either the control number or the